GoC-Spending/goc-spending-laravel/readme.md

 ## First-run setup

 1. Clone the repository
-2. Go to the new folder, and run `composer update`.
+2. Go to the new folder, and run `composer install`.
 This will download any Laravel and project-specific dependencies.
 3. Create a copy of `.env.example` and name it `.env`.
 This will allow you to customize any settings on a per-installation basis.
 4. ???
 5. Profit!